Fashions fade, style is eternal.Yves Saint Laurent

 You will wear these classics over and over.
 Make sure it’s a good one and look at it as an investment.
 Buy one in black and one in nude.
 You can wear them with anything from jeans to dresses to ethnic outfits.
 Depending on your taste and budget choose a designer bag style and brand that you like.
 From the iconic quilted Chanel bags to Sam Bag by Kate Spade, the choice is endless!

-My first designer bag was a Prada that we bought during a trip to Rome(you can save some $ on VAT when you shop for the designer bag when you travel international).
+My first designer bag was a Prada that we bought during a trip to Rome(you can save some $ on VAT when you shop for designer bags when you travel internationally).
 I got the most coveted true red Chanel at the Rue Cambon store during a trip to Paris.
 I’m saving and hoping to add a Hermés Birkin after I hit a few milestones that I’m working towards.

 The LBD aka the Little Black Dress

 A timeless wardrobe essential invented in 1926 by Coco Chanel.
 The LBD is universal because by adding various accessories, you can look different each time.
-It will be your go to dress for special occasions.
+It will be your go-to dress for special occasions.
 You can of course buy it in a different color like red or navy blue but get a classic one that emphasizes your shape.
-Add that pumps, some pearls and the designer bag to make a statement, or wear the little black dress with fun earrings and necklaces for a casual look.
+Add those pumps, some pearls, and the designer bag to make a statement, or wear the little black dress with fun earrings and necklaces for a casual look.